Don't see the menu?

 permission from the other instructor or your research advisor and you

-must include in your contract which part of your project is for which
+must include in your proposal which part of your project is for which

 A Project Prototype is due around the middle of the

 semester.
-If you are implementing a new algorithm, protocol, or
+If you are implementing or re-implementing an algorithm,

-tool, I expect a working prototype by mid term.
-If you are doing
+protocol, or tool, I expect a working prototype by mid term.
+If

 - A description and scope of the project.